Patch

 patch = dc.get_example_patch()

-# adding two patches together simply adds their data and checks/merges their
+# Adding two patches together simply adds their data their

 out = patch + patch